alcarola/TeXchat/README.md

 ## Install

-You first need to install node, use [this version](http://nodejs.org/dist/v0.6.19/node-v0.6.19.tar.gz).
+You first need to install node; use [this version](http://nodejs.org/dist/v0.6.19/node-v0.6.19.tar.gz).

 Then do

     git clone https://github.com/alcarola/TeXchat/ texchat
     cd texchat
     npm install

 Start the chat server using

     node backend/server.js

 and go to [http://localhost:8080/](http://localhost:8080/) in your favorite web browser.